Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 ## SSL vs TLS

-The latest 3.0 version of SSL was deprecated by RFC in 2015 in favor of TLS – the more secure encryption protocol.
+The latest 3.0 version of SSL was deprecated by RFC in 2015 in favor of TLS â€“ the more secure encryption protocol.
 Technically speaking, it's only TLS now, but the catchy SSL acronym stuck with the industry, and both terms are often used interchangeably.
 If you're not particularly nitpicking about using correct terms, you can use any of them.

 ## Certificate Authorities and Certificate Types

 In order for the entire concept of TLS certificates to work, these certificates must come from a trusted source (otherwise, anyone could issue their own certificates and attach them to their websites).
-Such valid source is called a Certificate Authority (CA) – a trusted third-party provider that issues, stores, and signs digital certificates.
+Such valid source is called a Certificate Authority (CA) â€“ a trusted third-party provider that issues, stores, and signs digital certificates.

 Depending on the level of required protection and the number of subdomains, a CA issues different types of certificates.